 NB Guidelines say if your baby is at higher-risk (has early onset eczema (in first 3 months), moderate-severe eczema or already has a food allergy) they may benefit from early introduction of solids from 4 months (when baby is ready).
 For these babies try well-cooked egg and then peanut (ground or smooth nut butter) given alongside other complementary foods, and then try other allergenic foods (following advice for introducing allergens in weaning).

 For all other babies (not higher risk) it is fine to introduce peanut products from 6 months and do not delay beyond 12 months.
 Give peanut in the form of 1) a smooth peanut butter and this can be thinned by adding warm water (boiled) which can be stirred into purees or 2) ground peanuts which can be added to purees too 3) Puff peanut snacks (these can be crushed).
 There are some great peanut butters out there that are 100% nut with no additives.
 Follow all other advice for introducing allergens.

 And remember no whole nuts before age 5 due to choking risk.

 Myth 5: I’m formula feeding and I should switch to a follow-on formula at 6 months and during weaning.

-WRONG…In the UK it is recommended that all children aged 6 months to 5 years have a daily supplement of Vitamins A, C and D (apart from babies having more than 500ml of formula daily as formula is fortified).
-Breastfed babies should be given a daily supplement of vitamin D from birth and formula fed babies should be given vitamins A, C and D when they are drinking less than 500ml of formula daily.
-There are some great baby vitamins readily available in many pharmacies and supermarkets that can be given in the form of drops which can be added to drinks too or dropped straight in the mouth.
+Actually they do….in the UK it is recommended that all children aged 6 months to 5 years have a daily supplement of Vitamins A, C and D (apart from babies having more than 500ml of formula daily as formula is fortified).
+Breastfed babies should be given a daily supplement of vitamin D from birth.